 More Advanced Yoga Poses for Brain Injury Patients

-These yoga poses are ideal for brain injury patients who can stand mostly unsupported, but still struggle with balance problems.
+These yoga poses are ideal for patients who can stand unsupported, but still struggle with balance problems after a brain injury.

-For these exercises, you will use a folding chair or stool.
+For these exercises, you will use a folding chair or stool for safety.

 This pose helps improve balance while standing on toes.